hive-engine/nitrous/src/app/help/en/glossary.md

 #### Bridge Loan:
 A loan used by corporations until they secure more permanent financing.
 The loan provides an immediate infusion of cash which helps the cash flow of the company.
 These notes are usually for 12 months or less in length.

+#### Brexit:
+Which stands for "British exit," refers to the U.K.'s June 23, 2016 election to leave the European Union (EU).

 #### Bull:
 An investor who believes the stock market is under priced and set for an increase.
 A bull market is an increase of at least 20% from the bottom.